zerynth/docs-v3/docs/reference/vscode/index.md

   </a>
 </figure>

 In order to compile and run a project, a device must be first plugged in to a USB port.
-By pressing `Connected device` in the `Zerynth Control Panel` the device is automatically recognized and the project configured accordingly.
+By pressing `Physical device` in the `Zerynth Control Panel` the device is automatically recognized and the project configured accordingly.

 !!! note
     Not all Zerynth hardwares can be automatically recognized.
 In that case, VSCode will present a popup where the correct device can be chosen